-Detailed information on departmental transfers to local government by transfer/grant type, category and municipality should be presented in Table B.8 in the Annexure to Estimates of Provincial Revenue and Expenditure.
-An insightful example of how this should be treated could be sourced from the KwaZulu-Natal Estimates of Provincial Revenue and Expenditure, 2011/12 which is attached to this document under "Definitions and Examples, Table 2" referred to as Table 7 L - N.
+Detailed information on departmental transfers to local government by transfer/grant type, category and municipality should be presented in Table B.8 in the Annexure to EPRE.
+An insightful example of how this should be treated could be sourced from the KwaZulu-Natal EPRE, 2011/12 which is attached to this document under "Definitions and Examples, Table 2" referred to as Table 7 L - N.